How Risk-based Authentication Cuts Fraud Losses and Improves Customer Satisfaction

 - Lost business due to reputational damage

-In fact, financial institutions lost over $16.8 billion to cybercriminals in 20173 alone.
+In fact, in the first six months of 2019, 4.1 billion records were exposed in some 3,800 breaches, according to a study3 published by Risk Based Security, a security research firm.
 According to Ponemon Institute’s consumer sentiment study4, data breaches are in the top three incidents that affect brand reputation, along with poor customer service and environmental incidents.

 Cybercriminals will continue to get more sophisticated in attacking their prime target: financial institutions.
 In this blog, we discuss risk-based authentication as an important element of your security strategy – and how it enables you to improve customer satisfaction, cut fraud losses, and better meet strict regulations.